Leofuku00/PIC16b-project/README.md

 # PIC16B Project

-This project studies RateMyProfessors review data for UC campuses and builds models to predict two review targets:
+This project looks at RateMyProfessors review data for UC campuses and builds models to predict two review targets:

 - `clarityRating`
 - `difficultyRating`